spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }

 /**
- * Looks for the `colors` key on the config's ast, and then grabs the key
+ * Looks for the "colors" key on the config's ast, and then grabs the key
  * values from it, adding them to the provided `colors` argument.
  */
 function getColorsFromAst(ast, colors) {